 Age of Ascent isn’t about dictating a play style that people have to conform to; it’s about providing all the options players need to play the kind of game they want.

-The core systems, of which there will be many hundreds, (or thousands depending on stretch goals!) are run by a variety of old-Earth geopolitical and ideological factions which have carved out their own empires in the vastness of the galaxy – and if you stay on their right side, they’ll try and keep you safe and, just maybe, they’ll offer you technologies and trades you won’t see elsewhere.
+The core systems, of which there will be many, are run by a variety of old-Earth geopolitical and ideological factions which have carved out their own empires in the vastness of the galaxy – and if you stay on their right side, they’ll try and keep you safe and, just maybe, they’ll offer you technologies and trades you won’t see elsewhere.

 These NPC Factions will offer multi-threaded, multi-outcome missions.
-We feel the linear, pretty much identical, rinse-repeat quest/mission gets tedious very quickly, and we want to build mission systems that can change dynamically, according to local circumstances and which can have the scope to change entire regions of space depending on what players do and how our AIs respond to that activity.
+We feel the linear “rinse-repeat” quest/mission gets tedious very quickly, and we want to build mission systems that can change dynamically, according to local circumstances and which can have the scope to change entire regions of space depending on what players do and how our AIs respond to that activity.

 We won’t be re-spawning the same ships a hundred times, our AIs are going to see what you’re doing and react.
-Outside of missions, the NPCs in universe of Age of Ascent will run on emergent behavior systems rather than orthodox scripting, and there’ll be plenty of opportunity to interact with them as you go about your day-to-day business – be that helping them or “hindering” them as you choose.
+Outside of missions, the NPCs in universe of Age of Ascent will run on emergent behavior systems rather than orthodox scripting, and there will be plenty of opportunity to interact with them as you go about your day-to-day business –, be that helping them or “hindering” them as you choose.

 We believe player-run alliances and clans should offer all the flexibility serious alliances have come to expect from MMOs.

-This means internal comms channels and forums, roles and titles, permissions, hangars, wallets, voting rights and shareholdings, limits, checks and balances.
+This means internal comms channels, roles and titles, permissions, hangars, wallets, voting rights and shareholdings, limits, checks and balances.

 As the gameworld we’re building is based on the real galaxy, there’s going to be a lot of space.